LGBTQ history in New York: 1980–1989

 The New York Court of Appeals case New York v.
 Onofre abolished most remaining laws regarding sodomy in New York.
 In 1983, the Lesbian, Gay, Bisexual & Transgender Community Center was established in New York City.

 In 1985, the Gay & Lesbian Alliance Against Defamation was formed by a group of gay and lesbian artisans in New York City.

 In 1981, AIDS/HIV was discovered and announced, leading to several more cases of the disease from around the world in the decades ahead.
 Among other LGBT communities, the New York LGBT community was hit especially hard by the epidemic, with many dying due to transmission.
 It galvanized local playwright and novelist Larry Kramer into activism, first helping to establish the Gay Men's Health Crisis organization in 1982 before being kicked out of the organization for his militancy.
 Kramer then established the direct action-oriented organization ACT UP in 1987, a national organization which would target several prominent organizations, the government and businesses for their apathy to AIDS/HIV victims.

 On December 10, 1989, ACT UP and WHAM led a protest of at least 4,500 protesters, known as "Stop the Church", which managed to infiltrate the St. Patrick's Cathedral before some 150 protesters were arrested.
 It was the largest demonstration against a religious organization in U.S. history.

 An October 1989 Cosmopolitan magazine article that stereotyped bisexual men as dishonest spreaders of AIDS led to a letter-writing campaign by the New York Area Bisexual Network (NYABN).
 Cosmopolitan has printed no articles defaming bisexuals since the campaign.

+In 1989, the trans man Johnny Science formed the first FTM social group in New York City, called F2M Fraternity.

 Nelson Sullivan was a 1980s videographer who was ubiquitous on Lower Manhattan's art and club scenes during the 1980s.
 He filmed many 1980s New York LGBT identities as part of documenting his social life.
 New York University's 5 Ninth Avenue Project began digitizing and uploading his 1,900 hours of tape to YouTube from 2008 onwards.